-The white, black, Asian and Other race/ethnicity categories do not exclude people of Hispanic or Latino origin.
+- 31 The white, Black, Asian and Other race/ethnicity categories do not exclude people of Hispanic or Latino origin.
 All people of Hispanic or Latino origin are included in the Hispanic or Latino category.
 "Other" includes American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, some other race alone, or two or more races.
 "Less than high school diploma" is the share of the population 25 years and over with less than a high school diploma (or equivalent) as the highest level of education attained.
 "High school diploma only" is the share of the population 25 years and over with a high school diploma as the highest level of education attained.
 ESRI income data for 2019 are in 2019 dollars.
 ESRI income projections are in 2024 dollars and, therefore, include projected inflation between 2019 and 2024.
 Average household disposable income is net income available after income taxes.
 Average household discretionary income is the average disposable household income minus income spent on essential purchases.
-Sources: Boston Housing Authority; ICIC analysis of Claritas Pop-Facts Premier - 2019 Current Year Estimates, Nubian Square Residential Projects, ESRI Community Profile (Nubian Square), ESRI Detailed Age Profile (Nubian Square), ESRI Disposable Income Profile (Nubian Square), and ESRI Retail Demand Outlook (Nubian Square) data.
+Sources: Boston Housing Authority; ICIC analysis of Claritas Pop-Facts Premier - 2019 Current Year Estimates, Nubian Square Residential Projects, ESRI Community Profile (Nubian Square), ESRI Detailed Age Profile (Nubian Square), ESRI Disposable Income Profile (Nubian Square), and ESRI Retail Demand Outlook (Nubian Square) data. - 32 Source: Environics Analytics Spotlight Reports, industry sources, and FXM Associates. - 33 Source: Environics Analytics Spotlight Reports, industry sources, and FXM Associates. - Source: Environics Analytics Spotlight Reports, industry sources, and FXM Associates.